kw7oe/kw7oe.github.io/content/posts/benchmark-http-server-stuck-at-16k-request.md

 With this, you can easily check if you have a bunch of TCP connections stuck in the `TIME_WAIT` state.

+## Other solution

+While we can tweak our `net.inet` configuration to partly solve the issues, it's really not the best solution, since there's a limit on how much we can tweak.

+The root cause is due to how we write HTTP server code.
+We are continuously accepting new connections using new ports.
+Instead, we can use a proper HTTP server library like [`axum`][0] or [`hyper`][1] to handle those better for us.

+I haven't figure out how exactly it works underneath, but I'm under the impression that it reuse the ports instead.
+If you happen to know how it works, do let me know!

 ## References